jzheng1995/jzheng1995.github.io/index.md

   - image_path: /assets/img/headshot.jpeg
     alt: "about"
     title: "Welcome to my website!"
-    excerpt: "My name is Jason Zheng and I have a background in statistics, psychology, and data science.
-This is where I share my projects, analyses, and ideas.
+    excerpt: "My name is Jason Zheng and this is where I share my projects, analyses, and ideas.
 Enjoy!"
     url: "/about/"
     btn_class: "btn--primary"
     btn_label: "Learn more"